Florida Student OutcomesGainesville, Florida

 Percent of students actively repaying their loans68% vs. 47% national average

-If you are having trouble affording your University of Florida student loan debt, explore your options.
+If you are having trouble affording your Florida student loan debt, explore your options.

 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=134130 IPEDS survey data for University of Florida.